preservim/vim-colors-pencil/README.markdown

 # vim-colors-pencil

-> A light color scheme for Vim inspired by iA Writer
+> A light (and dark) color scheme for Vim inspired by iA Writer

 ![markdown-example](screenshots/markdown-example.png)